G Pen Elite Vaporizer Review [4K Video] ~7:31

 The full temp spectrum runs from 200 degrees Fahrenheit to 428F (93C – 220C) I believe they are also coming out with a model similar to the Elite but made exclusively for concentrates.
 So be on the lookout for that and I will try to get my hands on one as soon as possible.

 Vapor Path – The vapor path is extremely short on the Elite and that’s really the biggest downfall to the unit.
-That and the fact that the Elite will need a couple rounds of burn-offs* to get rid of the Chinese vape manufacturer smell.
+That and the fact that the Elite will need a couple rounds of burn-offs* to get rid of the new vape manufacturer taste/smell.

-That’s the big thing I like about the Pax 2, Firefly 2, Grasshopper, and the Crafty/Mighty; You never have to do burn offs with these units to get a fully clean/neutral taste before use.
+That’s the big thing I like about units like the Pax, IQ, or the Crafty/Mighty.
+You never have to do burn offs with these units to get a fully clean/neutral taste before use.
 While this is a bit of a pain, it’s not the end of the world and the smell/taste associated with the manufacturing process will go away quick.

 *Burn-offs: Heating the unit up while empty, and puffing on it like a cigar so you are drawing air through the unit but not inhaling it.